openebs-archive/openebs-docs/docs/mayctl.md

 ## Using mayactl

-1. Use mayactl help command for more details
+1. Use mayactl help command for more details.

    ```
    mayactl —help
    ```

    **Example:**